-For casual gardeners and farmers alike, regardless of where you are located, there comes a time when you need to take your craft to the next level.
-Growing crops outdoors, while the natural route, can be limiting, particularly in areas that are prone to large storms that may harm or even destroy certain yields.
-The same is true for growers in areas that may be limited to short growing seasons.
+For casual gardeners as well as professional farmers, there comes a time when they need to take their craft to the next level of a DIY greenhouse.
+Growing crops outdoors can be limiting.
+Particularly in areas that are prone to storms and severe weather changes.
+The same is true for areas that have short growing seasons.

 Fortunately, there is a safe, affordable, and authentic alternative to these limiting factors: building a DIY greenhouse.
 For most DIY greenhouse plans, gardeners and farmers will be able to extend their crop seasons and better protect their yields, which in turn means stable growth and more of the other green stuff—money.